 Our quarterly e-newsletter, Michigan Organic Connections, is now in it's 27th volume and is a space where we update members about what is happening in the world of organics and beyond.
 A timely topic or theme is chosen for each calendar year and we present articles written by board members or solicited from other sources to provide an educational and hopefully entertaining read for our subscribers.
 You can join our mailing list here so you don't miss the next issue or view our past newsletters here.

 To aid in the search for locally produced food, MOFFA maintains the Guide to Michigan's Organic and Ecologically Sustainable Growers and Farms.
 The farm guide

 is available as an electronic version on-line, indexed by farm name, county, region, and products.
 The guide currently has 143 listings for farmers and growers, including 87 Certified Organic farms.
 USDA Organic Certification is not required, but we do ask that growers confirm that they are growing in a sustainable manner by signing the Michigan Farmer's Pledge.
 Because we know people are looking for quality foods grown or raised without toxic chemicals, hormones or antibiotics, in ways that protect the earth and support local communities, we have included notes from farms or businesses that describe their approach and philosophy.

 The guide is also available on paper at moffa.net/farm-guide-book.html

 .
 The most recent paper version represents a snapshot of the guide as of May 11, 2020.
 As always, the most recent farm information will be found in the online version.

 MOFFA's Facebook page is another way to connect with or organization.
-Here you will find posts concerning more timely events such as important policy, action alerts and grant submission deadlines and also links to our newsletters when they are published.
+Here you will find posts concerning more timely events such as important policy and action alerts, grant submission deadlines and also links to our newsletters.